How does the STEPPS Program develop “practice-ready” lawyers?

 is looking for because they are the market.

 The STEPPS Program allows students to work with these experienced practitioners for a full academic year.

 Why Use the Law Office Setting?

-- The use of simulated cases and clients allows students to gain experience without the risk of consequences to real clients
+- The use of simulated cases allows students to gain experience without the risk of consequences to real clients

 Law Office Setting Details